 Local Public Health Orders

-Counties and municipalities issued their own "shelter-in-place" orders to residents and businesses.
+Counties and municipalities issued their own mask and "shelter-in-place" orders to residents and businesses.
 Reach out to discuss the nuances of these orders and how they apply to you or your business.

 The Colorado Department of Labor and Employment (CDLE) have enacted laws which temporarily require employers in certain industries to provide paid sick leave to employees with flu-like symptoms while awaiting COVID-19 testing.
 Reach out to discuss compliance with these emergency rules, as failure to comply results in a finding of failure to provide wages and comes with legal sanctions.